-The fees and out-of-pocket expenses billed or expected to be billed by EY and/or BDO for professional services rendered to the Company for fiscal 2019 and fiscal 2018 are set forth below.
+The fees and out-of-pocket expenses billed or expected to be billed by EY and/or BDO for professional services rendered to the Company for fiscal 2020 and fiscal 2019 are set forth below.

-Fiscal 2019 Fiscal 2018
+Fiscal 2020 Fiscal 2019

-(in thou isands)
+(in tho usands)

-Audit Fees \$1,373 \$1,380
+Audit Fees \$1,550 \$1,373

-Audit-Related Fees
+Audit-Related Fees -

 Tax Fees

-All Other Fees
+All Other Fees \$ 196

-Total \$1,373 \$1,380
+Total \$1,746 \$1,373

-With respect to fiscal year 2019, Audit Fees represent fees billed or expected to be billed by: (i) EY for professional services rendered for the audit of the Company's annual financial statements for fiscal 2019 and the effectiveness of its internal controls over financial reporting as of February 1, 2020, including the review of the financial statements included in the Company's Quarterly Reports on Form 10-Q and services related to statutory and regulatory filings, international audits, and engagements for such fiscal year and (ii) BDO for certain additional services related to statutory and regulatory filings, international audits, and engagements for such fiscal year.
+With respect to fiscal year 2020, Audit Fees represent fees billed or expected to be billed by: (i) EY for professional services rendered for the audit of the Company's annual financial statements for fiscal 2020 and the effectiveness of its internal controls over financial reporting as of January 30, 2021, including the review of the financial statements included in the Company's Quarterly Reports on Form 10-Q and services related to statutory and regulatory filings, international audits, and engagements for such fiscal year and, (ii) BDO for certain additional services related to statutory and regulatory filings, international audits, and engagements for such fiscal year.
+All Other Fees represent fees billed for non-audit services by EY's debt capital advisory team in assisting the Company to explore potential debt financing options.

-With respect to fiscal year 2018, Audit Fees represent fees billed by: (i) EY for professional services rendered for the audit of the Company's annual financial statements for fiscal 2018 and the effectiveness of its internal controls over financial reporting as of February 2, 2019, including the review of the financial statements included in the Company's Quarterly Reports on Form 10-Q and services related to statutory and regulatory filings, international audits, and engagements for such fiscal year and (ii) BDO for certain additional services related to statutory and regulatory filings, international audits, and engagements for such fiscal year.
+With respect to fiscal year 2019, Audit Fees represent fees billed by: (i) EY for professional services rendered for the audit of the Company's annual financial statements for fiscal 2019 and the effectiveness of its internal controls over financial reporting as of February 1, 2020, including the review of the financial statements included in the Company's Quarterly Reports on Form 10-Q and services related to statutory and regulatory filings, international audits, and engagements for such fiscal year and, (ii) BDO for certain additional services related to statutory and regulatory filings, international audits, and engagements for such fiscal year.